You might want to start a business and are wondering what are the advantages and disadvantages of LLCs…

 The above steps are essential to creating an LLC, but you don’t have to figure it all out alone.
 Email me at email@example.com and I’ll be glad to help you every step of the way.

 When to Form LLC?

-If you already have an existing sole proprietorship or partnership, you may want to convert you structure to an LLC as soon as you have consistent business.
+If you already have an existing sole proprietorship or partnership, you may want to convert your structure to an LLC as soon as you have a consistent business.

 If you are an individual looking to start a new business, you may have specific reasons for choosing a sole proprietorship or partnership.

-However, you should weigh your options carefully because chances are, you may end up wanting for form an LLC in the future to protect yourself from the business debts and liabilities.
+However, you should weigh your options carefully because chances are, you may end up wanting to form an LLC in the future to protect yourself from the business debts and liabilities.